7.0.0 Release Notes

 - Undertow provides support for the HTTP/2 standard

-- Undertow provides support for the HTTP/2 standard (technical preview only for JBoss EAP 7.0).
+- Undertow provides support for the HTTP/2 standard (Technology Preview only for JBoss EAP 7.0).
 HTTP/2 reduces latency by compressing headers and multiplexing streams over the same TCP connection.
 It also supports the ability for a server to push resources to the client before it has requested them, leading to faster page loads.

 - Clustered Singleton MDB

-- The clustered singleton MDB is a technical preview feature in JBoss EAP 7.
+- The clustered singleton MDB is a Technology Preview feature in JBoss EAP 7.
 When an MDB is identified as a clustered singleton and deployed in a cluster, it will always be active only on one node at a time.
 When the server node fails or is shut down, the clustered singleton MDB is activated on a different node and starts consuming messages on that node.

 - Datasource Templates in Management Console

-- The datasource templates provided for creating new datasources in the management console is a technical preview feature in JBoss EAP 7.
+- The datasource templates provided for creating new datasources in the management console is a Technology Preview feature in JBoss EAP 7.

 - JCA and Datasources